VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 • You’re investing in IRAs where taxes don’t matter.

-Newbies often love FXAIX’s $0 minimum to get started.
+Beginners often like FXAIX’s $0 minimum to get started.
 If you’ve got a bit more saved, VTI gives you VTSAX’s broad coverage on a budget.

 Glossary: Key Terms Explained